 “Not all those who wander are lost.”

-Now, I’ve traveled quite a bit.
-I’d spent 2 years backpacking across Australasia.
+So why should you take advice from me?
+Well, I’ve spent 2 years backpacking across Australasia.
 Outside of that, I’d spent 2 months living France, 3 weeks in Thailand and I’ve taken numerous short trips around the world for “vacations”, with many more plans for the future!
+On top of all of that, I’m broke.

 Working Holiday Visas